 This course provides an understanding of how chemistry and metals influence everyday lives.
 Using the periodic table as a touchstone, the course examines the role of metals and their chemistry in society.
 Specific themes include the use of metals in medicine and health; the role of metals in the production of modern materials and products; the use of metals in both traditional and alternative fuels; and the ways in which metals have been used to influence global political power through the atomic bomb and other devices.

 CHEM 120 General Chemistry (Lab) (4)

 A survey of the basic chemical principles and theories, with emphasis on applying these concepts to chemically related fields such as environmental science and biological chemistry.
 Topics considered include atomistic and molecular structure, kinetics, thermodynamics, and chemical equilibrium.
-The course’s laboratory portion emphasizes the collection and interpretation of data, as well as the formation and testing of hypotheses.
+The course's laboratory portion emphasizes the collection and interpretation of data, as well as the formation and testing of hypotheses.
 Lecture, three hours; laboratory, three hours.
-Prerequisite: CHEM 100 or placement.
+Prerequisite: One course with attribute G5, G5E, or G5Q or placement.

 CHEM 150 Advanced General Chemistry (Lab) (4)